mjordan/islandora_workbench_larkm_scripts/README.md

 - `larkm_persist_to_queue.py`: This post-node-create script persists the node ID and data used in the ARK to a task queue.
 - `larkm_populate_larkm.py`: This shutdown script iterates through the queue and registers the ARK with larkm.

-This three-phase approach to creating ARKs for Islandora objects (populating the input CSV with ARKs, storing node IDs and ARK metadata in a queue, and in a final step populating larkm from that queue) is intended to provide a fault-tolerant approach to assigning ARKs as early as possible in the objects' lifecycle.
+This three-phase approach to creating ARKs for Islandora objects (populating the input CSV with ARKs, storing node IDs and ARK metadata in a queue, and in a final step populating larkm from that queue) is intended to provide a fault-tolerant approach to assigning ARKs as early as possible in the objects' lifecycle, without having to generate the ARKs externally first and then update the objects.

 ## Requirements